broadstreetads/bealocalpublisher.com/content/pages/home.md

 Getting all this set up can be a complicated process!
 But you'll thank yourself when managing those 50 local advertisers becomes *mostly* painless.

-They were already mentioned, but the two recommended adserver options for your local blog are:
+They were already mentioned, but the three recommended adserver options for your local blog are:

 - [Broadstreet](http://broadstreetads.com)
 - [OpenX OnRamp](http://openx.com/publishers/community-ad-server)